theSteveMitchell/teradata-extractor/README.md

-# teradata-extractor
+# Teradata-extractor
 Get your data from Teradata AND GET OUTTA THERE!

 A beautifully thin wrapper around the jdbc-teradata driver that encapsulates the ugly java bits and gives you back a nice ruby enumerable thing.
 Because you want to get out of Java Territory as soon as you can.

-Rather than dealing with java.sql.ResultSets that require awkward parsing and use of metadata, you can just deal with an enumerable hash array, or a CSV string.
+The JDBC::Teradata adapter helps to make connecting and querying Teradata pretty easy, but dealing with the results is still very Java-centric, as it returns a java.sql.ResultSet object (http://docs.oracle.com/javase/7/docs/api/java/sql/ResultSet.html) Rather than dealing with the awkward parsing and use of metadata, we will just give you an enumerable hash array, or a CSV string.

 # JRuby only, dawg
 Since connecting to Teradata from MRI ruby is not really a thing yet, this gem wraps jdbc-teradata, which of course only runs on JRuby.